You’re completely engaged in the music. The notes are rolling effortlessly off your fingertips and you feel the rhythm deeply.

-Of course, athletes often talk about The Zone as well.
-Whether it’s the basketball player effortlessly swishing three-pointers (“From downtown!” as Marv Albert would say) or the hitter in baseball completely “locked in” at the plate and putting great swings on every pitch, the feeling is that of being one with the game, fully engaged and focused.
+Athletes often talk about The Zone as well.
+Whether it’s the basketball player effortlessly swishing three-pointers or the hitter in baseball completely “locked in” at the plate, the feeling is that of being one with the game, fully engaged and focused.

-In Awesome Point #6, we’re going to explore this concept in more depth, for this is where all of our hard work comes to fruition: in The Zone!
+In Awesome Step #6, we’re going to explore this concept in more depth.
+This is where all of our hard work comes to fruition: in The Zone!

 “Flow is the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the process of the activity.

-There are some pretty interesting things here, the first being that flow is not just about containing and channeling emotions, but aligning those emotions with the action and using that energy in a positive way.
-It’s not uncommon, for example, for folks to use anger, fear, or disappointment as energizers in gaining a stronger focus on their mission.
+There are some very interesting ideas here.
+First, flow is about harnessing and aligning your emotions with the action and using that energy in a positive way.
+It’s not uncommon, for example, for folks to use anger or fear to energize and focus themselves.

-The second significant idea was that feelings of anxiety prevent you from achieving the flow state.
-True life, my guitar ninja.
-We’ll explore this concept in much greater depth below, as I feel that this is the key feeling to overcome in your quest for The Zone.
+The second big idea was that feelings of anxiety prevent you from achieving the flow state.
+This may be the key element to overcome in your quest for The Zone.

-The third thing that resonated with me was the notion of a feeling of joy while performing a task in the flow state.
-Any experienced singer or instrumentalist will tell you that there is a feeling of joy – not “happiness” as we often think of it, but a deeper, almost spiritual contentment – when they are able to access The Zone in performance.
-You can also get the sense of being carried away in the moment, as if someone else were singing the words or playing the notes; without getting too freaky-metaphysical here, it’s got elements of an out-of-body experience working for it.
+The third thing that resonated with me was the notion of a feeling of joy while performing in the flow state.
+Any experienced performer will tell you that there is a deep, almost spiritual contentment when they are able to find The Zone.

 It was very interesting to hear the responses, to say the least, as they covered all sorts of ground: